 Do they have in their Purple Folder, the list of things they would want and people they would want to see?

 Can you ensure this is acted on?
-It may be a particular blanket or music or a favorite item.
-It may be a particular friend who they share a home with they would want to visit them.
+It may be a particular blanket or music or source of comfort.
+It may be a particular friend who they share a home with they would want to visit them?